-She began in 2001 with a two-year fellowship from Equal Justice Works, focusing on the effects of the Adoption and Safe Families Act on families in the permanency hearing stage of child welfare cases.
+She began her career as an attorney in 2001 with a two-year fellowship from Equal Justice Works, focusing on the effects of the Adoption and Safe Families Act on families in the permanency hearing stage of child welfare cases.
 In addition to her work on individual cases, she developed a joint project with the Legal Aid Society and Lawyers for Children to advocate for the Administration for Children’s Services to expand access to housing assistance for families seeking to reunify with children in foster care, or whose children are at risk of foster care placement due to lack of adequate housing.

 Sarah joined the BDS Family Defense Practice in June 2014.
 She received her B.A. from Haverford College in 2005 and her J.D. from Fordham University in 2010.

 Before joining BDS, Sarah served as a law clerk to the Honorable Joan N. Ericksen in the United States District Court for the District of Minnesota, and to Hon.
 Boyce F. Martin in the United States Court of Appeals for the Sixth Circuit.
 Following her clerkships, Sarah joined Patterson Belknap Webb & Tyler as a litigation associate.
 While at Patterson Belknap, she worked on a variety of civil matters and dedicated many hours to the pro bono representation of civilian detainees in a suit against a military contractor.